Jonas Gemmer

-Jonas Skjøtt Gemmer (born 31 January 1996) is a Danish footballer who plays as a midfielder for Icelandic club ÍA.
+Jonas Skjøtt Gemmer (born 31 January 1996) is a Danish footballer who plays as a midfielder for Danish 2nd Division side FC Helsingør.

 Club career

 Midtjylland

 Gemmer made his official debut for Midtjylland on 29 August 2013, in a Danish Cup match against Vendsyssel when he was just 17 years old.
 His debut in the Danish Superliga came on 16 September 2013, against Nordsjælland, where he was in the starting lineup.

 In the 2013–14 season, Gemmer was nominated as the Academy Player of the Year at Midtjylland.
 The previous year, he won the Under-17 Player of the Year award at the club.
 Throughout that season, he trained with the first team squad while also playing for the under-19 and reserve squads.

 In October 2014, Gemmer was rewarded with a new contract that extended until 2019.

 In January 2015, at the age of 18, Gemmer was permanently moved to the first team squad.